TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Projection effects in kinematics

-In Section \ref{sec:proj_effect_lensing}, we use the most simplified kinematics model, the SIS density profile, to explain how the projection effects in the lensing observables affect the interpretation of the mass sheet parameter $\lambda$.
+In Section \ref{sec:proj_effect_lensing}, we use the most simplified kinematics model (i.e., the SIS density profile) to explain how the projection effects in the lensing observables affect the interpretation of the mass sheet parameter $\lambda$.
 In this section, we adopt the more flexible JAM for the stellar kinematics modeling and investigate the projection and selection effect.

-In Section \ref{subsec:kinematics_mock_data}, we generate mock kinematics data using the axisymmetric synthetic lens sample based on the assumed intrinsic mass density profile and the stellar luminosity profile.
-We then apply the lensing selection cut on the Einstein radius to model the selection effect in the kinematics observables.
+In Section \ref{subsec:kinematics_mock_data}, we present our mock kinematics data using the axisymmetric synthetic lens sample based on assumed intrinsic mass-density profile and stellar luminosity profile.
+We apply the lensing selection proportional to the lensing cross-section to model the selection effect in the kinematic observables.
 In Section \ref{subsec:kin_recovery_sph} we test the recovery of the velocity dispersion for the mock data sample using spherical Jeans modeling.
 In Section \ref{subsec:kin_recover_axisym_jam}, we test the recovery of the velocity dispersion for the mock data using axisymmetric JAM.

 Throughout this section, we base our discussion of the projection effect on axisymmetric kinematics models, where we use $q$ to represent the intrinsic axis ratio of the ETGs, and $q'$ to represent the projected axis ratio.
 For oblates, $\{q, q'\} < 1$; for prolates, $\{q, q'\} > 1$.